 This recipe makes a deliciously soft and fluffy loaf with a golden crust that is just amazing!
-My husband enjoys this bread so much that I usually have to make a couple batches a month and freeze them so that there’s enough.

 This reminds me so much of the bread that my grandmother used to make back home in New Brunswick, Canada.
 She used to make it in the old wood stove and one of my earliest memories is of the scent wafting through the old house and up into my room as a kid when I stayed there.